iguanastin/animtool/README.md

 - Seeking through frames individually

 ## [Download](https://github.com/iguanastin/animtool/releases)
-Windows, MacOS, AND Linux are supported.

-##### PLEASE NOTE: Java 8 is required to run this program.
+Only Windows is supported.

 The latest release can be found on the [releases](https://github.com/iguanastin/animtool/releases) page.
-Download the `animtool-#.#-jar-with-dependencies.jar` file and run it with Java 8.
+Download the `animtool-#.#-exe`

 ## Or build it yourself
 1. Clone this repo
 2. Run: `mvn package`
-3. Maven will build a jar with the dependencies in the `target/` folder